 Another great inclusion is apples.
 They have a lot of phytochemicals in them, which means that they are particularly rich in antioxidants.
 As such, including apples in your juicing may help fight against chronic disease, improve your cardiovascular health, and reduce the risk of conditions like asthma and diabetes (33).

 If I’m juicing, how do I get enough calories and protein?
 The answer is simple: include other calories and proteins in your diet.
 While juicing is a great way to stay healthy, the human body needs a well-rounded diet (i.e., not exclusively fresh-squeezed fruit juices) in order to function properly (34).

 Despite how hyped you may be on your new juicing machine and those delicious, brightly colored concoctions, remember to include standard proteins and even some carbohydrates in your diet as well.
 It’s possible to get the weight loss and antioxidant benefits of juice cleanses while still retaining some elements of a normal diet as well.

-New juicers, however, should be careful not to overdo it, as too much juicing can lead to symptoms of low blood sugar and a calorie deficit, as well as possibly interfere with certain kidney conditions if taken to an extreme.
-Even the most dedicated juicers need to include some regular food as a part of their diet to get the nutrients and minerals that their bodies need to function.
+People who have never done a juice cleanse should be careful not to overdo it, as too much juicing can lead to symptoms of low blood sugar and a calorie deficit.
+It can also interfere with certain kidney conditions if taken to an extreme.
+Even the most dedicated consumers need to include some regular food as a part of their diet to get the nutrients and minerals that their bodies need to function.